cloudback/docs/content/custom-storages/onedrive.md

 ![save-changes](/static/onedrive/05-save-changes.png)

-* You will able to see your OneDrive storage as the main:
+* You will able to see your OneDrive storage as the backups storage for your repository:

 ![storage](/static/onedrive/06-onedrive.png)